 THE ANIMATION SCHOOL

-Ranked among the world's best
+Cape Town's animation school ranked among the world's best

 Cape Town is home to one of the world’s top animation schools.
 Led by Nuno Martins (pictured), the state-of-the-art Animation School in Woodstock was ranked the 18th best animation school in the world in 2017.